Shopify/checkout-sheet-kit-android/README.md

          * The SDK only supports stores migrated for extensibility.
          */
         class CheckoutLiquidNotMigratedException :
             CheckoutException("The checkout URL provided has resulted in an error because the store is still using checkout.liquid.
-Checkout Kit only supports checkout with extensibility.")
+Checkout Sheet Kit only supports checkout with extensibility.")

     }